stephaneworkspace/backupmysystemusb2ub/README.md

 backupmystemusb2usb: Backup my system usb to usb
 ================================================

-backupmystemusb2usb is a GPLv3-liscensed Python package to copy usb key.
+backupmystemusb2usb is a Creative Commons Python package to copy usb key.

 Its runs on Python 3.7 and has a dependency for yaml, and another one for the gui.